 Energy Charter Treaty

 The Energy Charter Treaty, adopted on 17 December 1994, provides a multilateral framework for energy cooperation between Contracting Parties.
 It includes substantive protections for foreign investment.
 Disputes between an investor and a Contracting Party under the Energy Charter Treaty may be submitted to arbitration under a range of procedural regimes including the UNCITRAL Arbitration Rules.
 The PCA frequently provides administrative support in disputes between investors and States arising under the Energy Charter Treaty, conducted under the UNCITRAL Arbitration Rules.
-For publicly available information on PCA-administered cases under the Energy Charter Treaty, please visit the PCA Case Repository.
+For publicly available information on PCA-administered cases under the Energy Charter Treaty, please visit the PCA Cases section.

 As a further step in promoting the goals embodied in the Energy Charter Treaty, the International Energy Charter—a political declaration aimed at strengthening energy cooperation between States—was adopted at a Ministerial Conference held in The Hague on 20 and 21 May 2015.
 While the International Energy Charter does not contain any legally binding obligations, it sets forth common principles for international cooperation in the field of energy.
 Following the adoption of the International Energy Charter, on 22 May 2015, the PCA and the Energy Charter Secretariat hosted The Hague Energy Charter Legal Forum on the “Resolution of International Energy Disputes: Peace, Stability and Security”.